averkinderen/mscloud.github.io/_posts/2020-04-24-Updating-Repo-ReadMe-Files-with-Pipeline.md

 ## Running the pipeline

 Now we kick off our pipeline and have a look at the results.
+Notice we have 2 extra tasks.
+The first one will create the README file dynamically with PowerShell, the second one will add and commit the new file to our repository.
 ![Pipeline Execution]({{ site.url }}/assets/images/2020-04-24-PipelineExecution.PNG)

 We can see that after the pipeline completes the README.md file has been updated.